-- 1. The LWIB may establish an OJT contract with an employer that has a registered apprenticeship program, but only the OJT hours are eligible for wage reimbursement through the OJT portion of the program. - 2.
+- 1. LWIB 26 may establish an OJT contract with an employer that has a registered apprenticeship program, but only the OJT hours are eligible for wage reimbursement through the OJT portion of the program. - 2.
 Individual Training Accounts (ITAs) and OJT funds may be combined to support placing participants into a registered apprenticeship program, just as they can be used together for a participant who is not in a registered apprenticeship. - a.
-The LWIB may choose to set the duration or a financial limit on ITAs and OJTs for apprenticeships as defined in the LWIB policy for such programs. - b.
-An ITA may support the classroom portions of the apprenticeship program, and OJT funds may only support the on-the-job training portions of the program. - 3.
+LWIB 26 may choose to set the duration or a financial limit on ITAs and OJTs for apprenticeships as defined in LWIB 26 policy for such programs. - b.
+An ITA should support the classroom portions of the apprenticeship program, and OJT funds may only support the on-the-job training portions of the program. - 3.
 Depending on the length of the registered apprenticeship and local OJT policies, WIOA OJT funds may cover some or all of the registered apprenticeship training.
+Southern 14 Workforce Investment Board, Inc. (LWIB26) may choose to set the duration or a financial limit on ITA's and OJT's for Registered Apprenticeships. - 4.
+Other types of training combined with OJT may take place during scheduled work shifts, but must not interfere with the full-time commitment of the OJT.